Comp-UFSCar/operating-systems/projects/histogram/README.md

 # Histogram

-Fill bins for an histogram using multithreaded programming.
+Fill bins for an histogram using parallel programming.